christiansandberg/canopen/doc/od.rst

       Return ``True`` if the variables have the same index and subindex.

-.. autoclass:: canopen.objectdictionary.Record
+.. autoclass:: canopen.objectdictionary.ODRecord
    :members:

    .. describe:: record[subindex]

-      Return the :class:`~canopen.objectdictionary.Variable` for the specified
+      Return the :class:`~canopen.objectdictionary.ODVariable` for the specified
       subindex (as int) or name (as string).

    .. describe:: iter(record)